Refined Analysis of Federated Averaging and Federated Richardson-Romberg: Technical Lemma on Matrix Products

 where $\invopcov$ and $\covfunc(\paramlim)$ are defined in \eqref{eq:def-a-C}, and the stochasticity bias $\biasSto$ is given by

-\end{restatable} The proof of \Cref{thm:exp-homogeneous} is given in \Cref{sec:proof-homogeneous}. \Cref{thm:exp-homogeneous} shows that \FedAvg is bias whenever the function $f$ is not quadratic.
-This bias is proportional to the third-order derivative of $\fw$ and the variance of gradients at the solution.
-Crucially, this bias exists even when clients are homogeneous.
-It closely resembles the bias of \textsc{SGD} given in \citet{dieuleveut2020bridging} for $\nagent=1$, and arises from the fact that the third derivative of $\nfw$ is non-zero.
-Remarkably, \Cref{thm:exp-homogeneous} guarantees that, as long as $\gamma \nlupdates$ is small enough, both the bias and variance of \FedAvg decrease inversely proportional to the number of clients $\nagent$, leading to the desired linear speed-up property.
+\end{restatable} The proof of \Cref{thm:exp-homogeneous} is given in \Cref{sec:proof-homogeneous}. \Cref{thm:exp-homogeneous} shows that \FedAvg is biased whenever the function $f$ is not quadratic.
+This bias is proportional to the third-order derivative of $\fw$ and the variance of the gradients at the solution.
+Crucially, this bias exists even if the clients are homogeneous.
+It is very similar to the bias of \textsc{SGD} given in \citet{dieuleveut2020bridging} for $\nagent=1$ and results from the fact that the third derivative of $\nfw$ is non-zero.
+Remarkably, \Cref{thm:exp-homogeneous} guarantees that as long as $\gamma \nlupdates$ is small enough, both the bias and the variance of \FedAvg\ decrease inversely proportional to the number of clients $\nagent$, leading to the desired linear speed-up property.

-It is worth noting that \FedAvg's bias in homogeneous settings has been previously identified as \emph{iterate bias}. \citet{khaled2020tighter,wang2024Unreasonable} showed that this iterate bias scales with a uniform bound on the gradient variance, and \citet{glasgow2022sharp} provided a refined upper bound using constraints on the third-order derivative of $\fw$.
-Our contribution goes beyond these results and offers a precise first-order expansion of this bias.
-Importantly, our estimate scales with the variance at $\paramlim$, and does not require a uniform bound on gradient variance.
+It is worth noting that the bias of \FedAvg\ in homogeneous settings was previously identified as \emph{iterate bias}. \citet{khaled2020tighter,wang2024Unreasonable} showed that this iterate bias scales with a uniform bound on the gradient variance, and \citet{glasgow2022sharp} provided a refined upper bound using constraints on the third-order derivative of $\fw$.
+Our paper goes beyond these results and provides a precise first-order expansion of the bias.
+Importantly, our estimate scales with the variance at $\paramlim$ and does not require a uniform bound on the gradient variance.